 - Macadamia Nuts.
 Like grapes, there is no research to indicate why these nuts are so harmful to dogs.
 However, you must be vigilant if you have macadamia nuts near your pooch.
 They can be extremely toxic to your pup, causing weakness, depression, vomiting, tremors, and hyperthermia.
 These symptoms typically appear within 12 hours of ingestion and can last between 12 and 48 hours.

-- Raw/Uncooked Meat, Eggs, and Bones.
-These uncooked foods can have bacteria like Salmonella and E. coli which causes food poisoning.
+- Raw/Uncooked Meat and Eggs.
+While raw diets are very popular and can be very healthy for your dogs, extreme care should be exercised, as these uncooked foods can have bacteria like Salmonella and E. coli which causes food poisoning.
 Have you ever had food poisoning?
-It is not pleasant and your dog can have similar uncomfortable symptoms like vomiting, fever and enlarged lymph nodes.
+It’s not pleasant, and your dog can have similar uncomfortable symptoms like vomiting, fever and enlarged lymph nodes.

 - Salt and Salty Snack Foods.
 Large amounts of salt aren’t good for a human or dog diet.
 However, loads of salt is even more concerning for dogs.
 Eating lots of this mineral can lead to sodium ion poisoning.
 Symptoms of the disease include vomiting, diarrhea, depression, tremors, increased temperature, seizures, and even death.
 That means don’t share your potato chips or salted popcorn with your pup.

 What To Do In Case Of An Emergency